bootdotdev/blog/content/python/best-places-to-learn-python-online.md

 Give each dictionary the keys "name", "homework", "quizzes", and "tests".

-Have the “name” key be the name of the student (that is, lloyd‘s name should be "Lloyd") and the other keys should be an empty list (We’ll fill in these lists soon!)
+Have the "name" key be the name of the student (that is, lloyd‘s name should be "Lloyd") and the other keys should be an empty list (We’ll fill in these lists soon!)

 ### FreeCodeCamp